Semiparametric proximal causal inference: Connection with AIPW estimator under exchangeability

 \section{Connection with AIPW estimator under exchangeability}

 It is interesting to relate the influence function of the ATE in the proximal inference framework to the standard augmented inverse-probability-weighted (AIPW) estimator of \cite{robinsetal1994} under exchangeability.
-In fact, suppose that exchangeability holds conditional on $W,X$ such that $Z=W$, then Equation~\eqref{eq:condexpec} reduces to
+In fact, \yf{suppose that $U=\emptyset$}, then Equation~\eqref{eq:condexpec} reduces to

 and Equation~\eqref{eq:condexpect2} reduces to

 Therefore, the efficient influence function of $\psi$,

 becomes